Maxtermax/abfactory/README.md

-# Abstract factory
+# Abstract factory example

-Abstract factory example, featuring ui components across technologies such as: react js and vue
+Featuring ui components across technologies such as: react js and vue